Connection and Recovery – update Aug 1, 2022

 A study conducted by Harvard University over a span of 80 years has found that people need other people.
 People with strong ties to the community, to their families and relationships, are more likely to live longer.
 Essentially, the happier you are, the longer you will live.
 Find the tedX talk on the study here:

 Perhaps what’s most fascinating to me is that positive social interaction can help you live longer even if your cholesterol is high.
 In other words, what actually makes us happy is the bonds we forge, not the jobs we have and certainly not the things we own.

 So, why am I bringing this up?
 Well, is it then possible that people with mental illness who have strong ties to supports and have strong ties to others could also live longer?

 Like water to a plant, we need a social connection if we are going to survive and live the best life possible.

-Now, I can’t find any good science to suggest this however, I can speak to my own experiences on having good supports in life. and I can say, for me; the social connection and love has literally been a lifesaver.
+Now, I can’t find any good science to suggest this – however, I can speak to my own experiences on having good supports in life.
+And I can say that for me, the social connection and love has literally been a lifesaver.